Key Takeaways

 – Define a defensible editorial point of view

-- Build a founders’ LinkedIn presence (personal, not brand)
+– Build the founder’s LinkedIn presence (personal, not brand)

-- Publish 2–4 deeply researched articles on your highest-intent keywords
+– Publish two to four deeply researched articles on your highest-intent keywords

 Avoid at seed: Multi-channel distribution, video production, podcast launches, and content teams.
 Being spread too thin is worse than not starting.